 Scarification or branding Scarification or branding is permanent body modification that uses

-scar tissue to form pictures, words, designs in the skin.
+to form pictures, words, designs in the skin.
 Scarification is not a precise art: the type of scarification depends on the skin type, depth of the cut, healing process, etc. During the healing process scars spread and their shape cannot be predicted exactly.
 For that reason scarifications are very simple designs without any details, since they can be easily swallowed during the healing process.
 Scarification is a body modification where body, and not artist, creates its own 'art'.

 Scarification has been often used as a rite of passage in adolescence, or in some cultures the willingness of a woman to receive scarification shows her maturity and willingness to bear children.